-Korea corporate chiefs questioned over political scandal
+Korea corporate chiefs deny seeking favors for donations

 ($1 = 1,168.3000 won)

-(Reporting by Tony Munroe, Yun Hwan Chae and Se Young Lee; Editing by Michael Perry)
+(Reporting by Se Young Lee, Tony Munroe, Yun Hwan Chae, Jack Kim, Hyunjoo Jin Jin, Ju-min Park and Jeong Eun Lee; Editing by Michael Perry)